 Today, there are (8) One Bedroom Apartments in the building.
 Like many older homes in downtown neighborhoods, it had deteriorated over time.
 The original two story front porch was removed.
 At some point well after the brick addition was completed, the original front wood structure was covered with metal lath and a concrete mortar stucco facade.

-Beginning in 1997, the Raymers began an excruciating restoration of the building which completed in the spring of 1999.
-A beautiful front porch was installed.
-And various missing detailwork was hand crafted personally by Mr. Raymer to restore the original beauty and charm of this Gothic farmhouse Style from the Early "Victorian" Era.
+Beginning in 1997, the Raymers began an excruciating restoration of the building which was completed in the spring of 1999.
+A beautiful front porch was installed and various missing detailwork was hand crafted personally by Mr. Raymer to restore the original beauty and charm of this Gothic farmhouse Style from the Early "Victorian" Era.
 The Raymer's were presented the "Centennial Good Neighbor Award" in the spring of 1999 "for Loyalty, Dedication, Commitment and Ongoing Service to the Centennial Neighborhood."